Connect with others who understand.

 Treatment of Inflammatory Breast Cancer

 Doctors usually recommend an aggressive treatment plan for IBC.
 Treatment for stage 3 IBC often starts with chemotherapy or other cancer-killing drugs to help shrink the cancer.
 Next, a person with IBC often receives surgery to remove the breast tissue (mastectomy) and nearby lymph nodes.
-After surgery, a person may receive radiation therapy or additional drug treatments.
+After surgery, radiation therapy or additional drug treatments may be given.

 Chemotherapy, Targeted Therapy, and Hormone Therapy

-Chemotherapy drugs are often liquids given through an intravenous tube or orally through capsules or pills.
-These drugs travel throughout the body killing cancer cells.
+Chemotherapy drugs are often liquids given through an IV tube or taken orally as capsules or pills.
+These drugs travel throughout the body, killing cancer cells.
 When chemotherapy is given before surgery, doctors may call it “neoadjuvant chemotherapy.”

 Some cases of IBC are HER2-positive.
 These cancers are sensitive to certain targeted therapy drugs such as Herceptin (trastuzumab), Perjeta (pertuzumab), and other drugs that target HER2.
 Targeted therapy drugs can recognize and block certain proteins found on the surface of cancer cells, thereby killing the cells.